 At Ohio.net, our design engineers and IT staff take the time to ask about your business before starting the provisioning process.
 Are you a new company?
 A long-time manufacturer who already knows how you want to be contacted and communicated with?
 Or are you someone looking for an entirely new system?

 What Do I Need to Know Before I Begin Provisioning with My Telecom Provider?

-Before starting, we often suggest that clients have an internal discussion to outline their priorities for phone communications.
+Before starting, we often suggest that clients have an internal discussion to outline their priorities for telecommunications.
 Establishing your company’s hierarchy of needs is incredibly important.
-A client may want to consider internal processes and operations, external services, customer inquiries, and other phone-related concerns.
+A client should consider internal processes and operations (like whether employees are primarily using mobile phones for business communications), external services, customer inquiries, and other phone-related concerns.